-- Energy: this segment encompasses the former Energy Products segment as well as the Core Oil&Gas and DHT businesses included until the third quarter of 2018 in the OIL&GAS segment no longer significant for the Group. - Projects: this segment encompasses the former Energy Projects segment, the Submarine Telecom business, new to the Group following the acquisition of General Cable, and the Offshore Specialties business (previously known as SURF and included in the OIL&GAS segment now no longer significant for the Group); - Telecom: this segment has not undergone any changes as a result of the above reorganisation.
+- Energy: this segment encompasses the former Energy Products segment as well as the Core Oil&Gas and DHT businesses previously included in the OIL&GAS segment no longer significant for the Group; - Projects: this segment encompasses the former Energy Projects segment, the Submarine Telecom business, new to the Group following the acquisition of General Cable, and the Offshore Specialties business (previously known as SURF and included in the OIL&GAS); - Telecom: this segment has not undergone any changes as a result of the above reorganisation.

 In keeping with the integration process, initiated last year, as from financial year 2019 the Group's results are being analysed as a whole (with no distinction between the two groups of Prysmian and General Cable).
-The figures for the first three months of 2019 are compared respectively with those from the Annual Consolidated Financial Statements and, in the case of the key performance indicators (Sales and Adjusted EBITDA) with combined amounts, which include General Cable's results as if consolidated from 1 January 2018.

-However, it should be stressed that the combined figures are not to be treated as pro-forma ones, even if they have been restated by applying Prysmian Group's main accounting principles and policies.
+The figures for the first six months of 2019 are compared respectively with those from the Annual Consolidated Financial Statements and, in the case of the key performance indicators (Sales and Adjusted EBITDA), with combined amounts, which incorporate General Cable's results as if consolidated from 1 January 2018.
+However, it should be stressed that the combined figures are not to be treated as pro-forma ones, even if they have been restated using Prysmian Group's main accounting principles and policies.